-When discussing diet, most people think of cutting out your favorite foods and implementing a strict policy of only foods that they do not enjoy, usually to lose weight.
+When discussing diet, many people think of cutting out their favorite foods and implementing a strict regimen, usually to lose weight.
 When we attribute food to losing weight, it creates the unhealthy narrative that food is only purposeful for weight fluctuation.
 When in reality, food is vital to our overall health and immune system.
 Focusing too much on weight also leads to stigmatizing fat and overweight bodies instead of simply trying to be healthy.

 There are warning signs that your diet may be negatively affecting your health.
-Hopefully you keep up with your regular doctor’s visits, because otherwise you might not know about these seemingly “invisible” illnesses:
+Some of these seemingly “invisible” illnesses are:

 - High blood sugar (hyperglycemia)

 - High blood pressure (hypertension)

 What is a Healthy Diet